Hurricane, UT

 Frequently asked

-- Vertical depth in Hurricane city is still being filled in as user scans accumulate.
+- Vertical depth in Hurricane is still being filled in as user scans accumulate.
 Run a free scan to be the first to populate a vertical here.

-- Hurricane city scores 28.1/100 on LocalVein's Market Opportunity Score.
+- Hurricane scores 28.1/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($411K), homeownership rate, median home age, and population density into a single 0–100 number.
 Think of it as a shortlist heuristic: higher scores earn a drill-down into vertical-level stats, lower scores stay benched unless a client targets the geography specifically.

-- How often is Hurricane city data refreshed?
+- How often is Hurricane data refreshed?

 - Yes — every paid plan exports CSVs pre-formatted for GoHighLevel, HubSpot, and Instantly, plus a generic format for any other CRM.
-For Hurricane city, expect 0 businesses available across all verticals once you scan a vertical for the first time. $67K median household income and 21,677 residents make it a market where most agency outreach scenarios fit.
+For Hurricane, expect 0 businesses available across all verticals once you scan a vertical for the first time. $67K median household income and 21,677 residents make it a market where most agency outreach scenarios fit.

 - 5 sample businesses